 |Family Tree Maker 2019||✓|

 |Legacy Family Tree 9||✓|

 This chart notes which sites each software syncs with, such as:

 - If you use MyHeritage, you can use the Family Tree Builder software on your computer and sync it with your trees on the MyHeritage site and the MyHeritage App.

 - Both Family Tree Maker and RootsMagic synchronize with Ancestry Member Trees.
-But remember, an Ancestry Member Tree can’t handle to-do lists, research logs or media attached to places or sources, so it’s not a complete backup of your RootsMagic or Family Tree Maker file.
+But remember, an Ancestry Member Tree can’t handle to-do lists or research logs, so they aren’t copied to your Ancestry Member Tree.

 Syncing software with an online tree offers another advantage: If you ever let your subscription to Ancestry.com or MyHeritage lapse, you might lose access to the site’s historical records that you attached to your tree.
-(Records uploaded from your computer still will be accessible.)
-If you’ve synchronized your trees, you’ll still have access to the records in your software.
+(Records uploaded from your computer will still be accessible.)
+If you’ve synchronized your trees, you’ll still have access to all the records on your computer.

 How to Choose Which Option is Right for You

 To help you choose which platforms are right for your research needs, we’ve listed details such as the main features of each option, its strengths and drawbacks, the cost (if any), and what it syncs with.
 Then it will be up to you to decide which option best fits your current genealogy goals, and how you’d like to continue building your tree in the future.

 - Works best on: the most current versions of Google Chrome (desktop and mobile), Mozilla Firefox (desktop) and Apple Safari (mobile)